jotapapel/simple-lua-class/README.md

 print(kitten.name) --> "Leo"
 ```

-When an object is created the system can also asign it with a unique id.
+When an object is created the system also asigns it with a unique id which can be created by the user.
 ```Lua
 -- generic id
 local Dog = class{sound = "bark!"}